US Vehicle Registration Statistics

 How many cars are there in the US?
 How many vehicles in the US and other vehicle registration statistics

-This page gives you a snapshot of how many cars are in the US (in this case, please note that “cars in the US” is used generically and this actually includes trucks, SUVs and vans).
+This page gives you a snapshot of how many cars are in the US.
+Please note that “cars in the US” is used generically and this actually includes trucks, SUVs and vans.

 For mailing lists, see our automobile mailing list page, or auto dealers may be interested in our automotive direct mail list page.
 If you want to know how many cars there are in the world, follow that link.